kigawas/computation-py/README.md

 2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks.)
 3. Simulating automata such as DFA, NFA, PDA etc.
 4. Stay tuned..

+## What is your Python's version?
+Python 2.7, I know Python 3 is the future, so I'm just writing codes which are compatible with Python 3.